Nitrogen-vacancy center: Applications

 In addition to the quantum optical applications, luminescence from the NV− centers can be applied for imaging biological processes, such as fluid flow in living cells.
 This application relies on good compatibility of diamond nano-particles with the living cells and on favorable properties of photoluminescence from the NV− centers (strong intensity, easy excitation and detection, temporal stability, etc.).
-Compared with large single-crystal diamonds, nanodiamonds are cheap (about 1 USD per gram) and available from various suppliers.
+Compared with large single-crystal diamonds, nanodiamonds are cheap (about US$1 per gram) and available from various suppliers.
 NV− centers are produced in diamond powders with sub-micrometre particle size using the standard process of irradiation and annealing described above.
 Due to the relatively small size of nanodiamond, NV centers can be produced by irradiating nanodiamond of 100 nm or less with medium energy H+ beam.
-This method reduces the required ion dose and reaction, making it possible to mass produce fluorescent nanodiamonds in ordinary laboratory.
+This method reduces the required ion dose and reaction, making it possible to mass-produce fluorescent nanodiamonds in ordinary laboratory.
 Fluorescent nanodiamond produced with such method is bright and photostable, making it excellent for long-term, three dimensional tracking of single particle in living cell.
 Those nanodiamonds are introduced in a cell, and their luminescence is monitored using a standard fluorescence microscope.

-Further NV− center has been hypothesized to be a potential bio-mimetic system for emulating radical pair spin dynamics of the avian compass.

 Stimulated emission from the NV− center has been demonstrated, though it could be achieved only from the phonon side-band (i.e. broadband light) and not from the ZPL.
 For this purpose, the center has to be excited at a wavelength longer than ~650 nm, as higher-energy excitation ionizes the center.

 The first continuous-wave room-temperature maser has been demonstrated.
 It used 532-nm pumped NV− centers held within a high Purcell factor microwave cavity and an external magnetic field of 4300 G. Continuous maser oscillation generated a coherent signal at ~9.2 GHz.